Algomancer/VCReg/README.md

 Minimal Implimentation of VCRec (2024) for collapse prevention.

 `/layer.py` Direct Gradient Manipulation implimentation of VCReg.
 Put this between your blocks.

-`flag = demean_undo` Idea to enable this to slot in to pretrained models.
-Untested.
+Assumes 0 mean.

 `/loss.py` VICReg loss, for applying this regularization to an output representation.